top of page

 Community Engagement

-Part of our efforts with communities include our participation at local farmers markets and industry gatherings, volunteer workdays, local events, and more.
-We are also heading an awareness campaign with a petition called the Vail Gore Creek Petition.
-As year 2 (2026) hits the ground running, we will be expanding our habitat work into more communities and larger properties within the state.
+Part of our efforts with communities include our participation at local community events and industry gatherings, volunteer workdays, local farmers markets, and community input on the Poncha Campus.
+We are also heading awareness campaigns–currently we have a petition called the Vail Gore Creek Petition.
+We have expanded our habitat work into more communities and larger properties within the state.

 Partnerships

-We have been working hard to secure new partnerships that will help grow our programs as well as get our habitat work onto publicly accessible lands in the monarch migration corridor.
+We have been hard at work securing new partnerships that will help grow our programs as well as get our conservation work onto publicly accessible lands in the monarch migration corridor.
+2026 will see a handful of publicly accessible projects throughout the state with the support of our partners and collaborators.

 Internships